- Freshman Applicants

 The Arts and Sciences Honors Program provides a community for highly motivated and academically prepared undergraduate students and offers opportunities for intellectual engagement through honors courses, academic-inspired events, and honors thesis research and creative work.
-It is an enrichment program for undergraduate students who want to add something extra to their experience at the University of Colorado Boulder.
+It is an enrichment program for Arts and Sciences students who want to add something extra to their experience at the University of Colorado Boulder.
 Honors-qualified students are eligible to take Honors Program courses and attend Honors Community events.
 In addition, the Honors Program sponsors the Honors Journal, a student-run publication which publishes works from all academic disciplines represented on the CU Boulder campus.

 Honors Residential Academic Program

-Honors RAP, located in Smith Hall, is a challenging, supportive, and inclusive co-educational living-learning community open to honors-qualified students.
+Honors RAP, located in Smith Hall, is a challenging, supportive, and inclusive co-educational living-learning community open to honors-qualified Arts and Sciences students.
 By becoming part of the Honors RAP community, you will surround yourself with other bright, highly motivated students, enjoy small seminar-style classes, and have the opportunity to work closely with Honors faculty.
 Through its classes and its extra-curricular activities, Honors RAP integrates the diverse disciplines of the College of Arts and Sciences with the opportunities and challenges of real-world experiences.
 In short, we aspire to offer the best educational experience possible to qualified CU undergraduates.

 Incoming first-year honors-qualified students receive a Welcome Letter from the A&S Honors Program inviting them to participate in Honors.
 Being in the Arts & Sciences Honors Program qualifies you to join the A&S Honors RAP; a separate Honors RAP qualification is not required.
 Honors-qualified students are not guaranteed a space in the Honors RAP.
 Housing applications and assignments are a product of the Housing Office.
 Applications are processed per the process described on Housing's website, according to the date of the completed Housing application.